 - Thinks freelancers are employees

 - Never satisfied

-I don’t like my time being wasted—who does?
 My process saves me some.
 It also speeds things up for the prospect.
 My marketing helps to actively repel the people that I’m not going to play nice with.
-That’s what I call emitting the right kind of client pheromone.
+That’s what I call emitting the right kind of client-attracting pheromone.